Module: OllamaChat::ToolCalling

 The disable_tool method allows the user to select and disable a tool from a list of enabled tools.

 This method presents a menu of currently enabled tools to the user, allowing them to choose which tool to disable.
-It uses the chooser to display the available tools and handles the user’s selection by removing the chosen tool from the list of enabled tools and sorting the list afterwards.
+It uses the chooser to display the available tools and handles the user's selection by updating the session's default tools configuration in the database.

 153